SEB-Core/mongoose-recipes/README.md

 }
 ```

-Following what we learned in the Session Auth lesson, we'll apply them to this functionality as well and follow these steps:
+Following what you learned in the Session Auth lesson, you'll apply them to this functionality as well and follow these steps:
 1. Check if a user exists with the provided ID
 2. Make sure the user's old password is legitimate with `bcrypt`
 3. Make sure the user's new passwords match